gabrieldemian/nemorosa/README.md

   - **qBittorrent**
   - **Deluge**

-  **Note**: If using Transmission, Deluge, or qBittorrent versions prior to 4.5.0, Nemorosa needs access to the client's torrents directory.
-When running in Docker, ensure you map the torrents directory to the Nemorosa container.
+  **Note**: If using Transmission, Deluge, or qBittorrent versions prior to 4.5.0, nemorosa needs access to the client's torrents directory.
+When running in Docker, ensure you map the torrents directory to the nemorosa container.
 - Access to Gazelle-based target trackers for cross-seeding (**source sites can be ANY type**):
   - **GazelleJSONAPI**: RED, OPS, DIC
   - **Gazelle (Legacy)**: LZTR, Libble